 2. Children’s Room Cleanup (Independent, make your own hours): Help clean up in the Children’s room and Coddington room.
 Wipe down tables, wash baby toys, organize games, puzzles and puppets, tidy book displays.

-4. Craft Assistance: Cut out paper crafts, stencil designs, print copies, etc. based on needs of Children’s Librarian and staff.
+3. Craft Assistance: Cut out paper crafts, stencil designs, print copies, etc. based on needs of Children’s Librarian and staff.
+Wednesday afternoons 3-5PM.